ALL Courses

 CRIM 100: Introduction to the Criminal Justice System

-This course provides an introductory analysis of the Canadian criminal justice system and its various elements with reference to the nature of criminal law, the philosophy of crime control, criminal justice policy, and current trends/patterns of
+This criminology course provides an introductory analysis of the Canadian criminal justice system and its various elements with reference to the nature of criminal law, the philosophy of crime control, criminal justice policy, and current

 CRIM 150: Introduction to Criminology